 Don’t be afraid to reach out.
 Seeking guidance from a mental health professional does not mean you have failed at improving your mental health on your own!
 There are many different types of mental health counselors, and each of their jobs vary, but they ultimately are there to help their clients discuss their emotions and examine issues from both past and present affecting their mental state.
 If you’re not sure where to go, start by visiting your local mental health organization or ask for a referral from your primary care doctor.

 We live in an utterly chaotic world.
 It is so easy to become wrapped up in our list of to-do’s.
 It’s difficult to turn off our preoccupied minds and take time to relax.
-People often forget how beneficial just a little bit of time at the end of the day, or even the end of the week, can be to their mental health.
+People often forget how beneficial a little time spent can be to their mental health.
 So find that time to wind down and take care of yourself, and if you can’t find it, make it!
 Maybe take a hot bath, watch your favorite show, write in a journal, or listen to calming music.
 Take care of those around you, but don’t forget to take care of yourself as well!

 Mental health is at the center of everything we do.
 No matter how much you accomplish or get done throughout the day, you will not feel satisfied if you don’t make an effort to take care of yourself.
 Mental and emotional health is just as important as physical health.
 It determines your day to day actions, thoughts, and interactions, so don’t let your mental health take the backseat!